 - Occupational Nurse – to be able to work in this field of nursing, you have to undergo a 3-day training in Basic Occupational Safety & Health (BOSH).
 These nurses develop safety programs in the workplace.

-- Military Nurses – these nurses care for military personnel and veterans either in assigned camp sites or in hospitals bases.
-Note that they have a certain height requirement when enlisting and qualifying exam for those who have a board rating of below 80%.
+- Military Nurses – these nurses care for military personnel and veterans either in assigned campsites or in hospital bases.
+Note that they have a certain height requirement when enlisting and qualifying exams for those who have a board rating of below 80%.

-- Nurse Researcher – improving the field of nursing through the aid of evidence-based research, these nurses make discoveries that greatly impacts patient care and nursing management.
+- Nurse Researcher – improving the field of nursing through the aid of evidence-based research, these nurses make discoveries that greatly impact patient care and nursing management.

 - Public Health Nurse –assigned in community health centers and rural health units, these nurses focus on information dissemination, disease prevention and preventive treatment.

-- Psychiatric Nurse – these nurses are trained in behavioral therapy which permits them to take care and handle patient with mental illnesses and teach their families about their patient’s situation and how to deal with them at certain points.
+- Psychiatric Nurse – these nurses are trained in behavioral therapy which permits them to take care and handle patients with mental illnesses and teach their families about their patient’s situations and how to deal with them at certain points.

 No matter which specialty or career you choose, the art of nursing will always be there centered on improving client health.
 Do you know other working opportunities or nursing careers not listed in this article?
 Share your thoughts.